 Being one of the popular stops along the Everest route, people in Namche are welcoming.
 Most of the people are engaged in mountaineering and trekking as the remaining are engaged in Hospitality.

-From Namche, some Sherpa villages such as Thame, Khumjung, and Khunde are just a few hour’s walks.
+From Namche, some Sherpa villages such as Thame, Khumjung, and Khunde are just a few hour’s walk.
 Likewise, they are good options for whining away your time, helping you to get acclimatized.

 Highlights of Namche Bazaar

 - Explore the wonderful Sherpa Cultural Museum during your acclimatization day at Namche.

 - Visit Sagarmatha National Park and explore the flora and Fauna over there.